What does SSD stand for?

 Choosing an SSD

 SSDs are generally much faster than HDDs.
-But how do these newer devices compare with one other?
+But how do these newer devices compare with one another?
 Which SSDs are the fastest?
-And how much power in your computer do you really need
+And how much power in your computer do you really need?

-More important, which SSDs will work with my computer?
+More importantly, which SSDs will work with your computer?
 Let’s take a look at some aspects to consider before buying.

 Storage interfaces